 (b) To measure both, Work Performance and Activity Impairment –General Health (WPAI- GH) and Word Limitation Questionnaire (WLQ) will be administered.31,33,34,37 (c) Based on their recall, WPAI –GH should be administered weekly, while WLQ monthly.
 31,33,34

 (B).
 QOL: (a) Another secondary outcome that will be measured under VDTHealth is ‘QOL’.
 SF-36 assessment will be done to assess the impact of the VDTHealth intervention on both the physical and mental component of the employee’s life.29 (b) It will be measured at the beginning and at the end of 3 month VDTHealth program.

+Overall these are good however, it is difficult to follow with all the acronyms.
+The list does help but do consider only using a select few

 Though Minimal Clinically Important Differences (MCID) are not established for some of the assesssents32, by the end of 3 months of VDTHealth, the following objectives should be achieved for VDTHealth to be considered a success, in providing PP and SP to the office workers of the selected organization.
 By the end of the 3 months of VDTHealth -

-(1) 90% of the individuals will present in ‘Low’ exposure range, both for physical and mental stresses on QEC36 (2) Based on OSHA VDT checklist, at least 90% of the workstation environment for all employees will be arranged according to the VDT checklist recommendations.17 (3) 90% of the patients will present improvement in MMT to 4+/5 grade for major muscle groups and normal ROM for joints of UE, back and neck.
+90% of the individuals will present in ‘Low’ exposure range, both for physical and mental stresses on QEC36 (2) Based on OSHA VDT checklist, at least 90% of the workstation environment for all employees will be arranged according to the VDT checklist recommendations.17 (3) 90% of the patients will present improvement in MMT to 4+/5 grade for major muscle groups and normal ROM for joints of UE, back and neck.
 30 (4) For 90% of the patients, VAS pain scores will demonstrate at least a decrease by 30 mm for meaningful change at UE, back and neck.
 32 (5) 90% of the patients will demonstrate an improvement in WLQ by at least 13/10037 and will demonstrate a decrease in work impairment score in WPAI-GH by at least 15%, by the end of 3 months.

+Feasible and measureable - good

 Method: Criteria for recruitment: For VDTHealth, Advertisement and promotion program will be done at all organizations in Charlotte that have office workers constituting >70% of their total employees.
 Local hospitals will also be contacted for gaining Physical Therapist (PT) staff.
 For interested organizations, therapists will themselves personally respond and promote VDTHealth.
 Of the interested organizations, two will be selected for the implementation of the VDTHealth.